-Just a few days after my glamping trip, I was heading down to the Warwickshire countryside with Mark at my side.
-We were looking forward to a luxurious weekend at Studley Castle, thanks to Warner Leisure Hotels.
+Just a few days after my glamping trip, I was heading down to the Warwickshire countryside for a luxurious weekend at Studley Castle, thanks to Warner Leisure Hotels.

 Studley Castle was built in the 19th century as a very special family home.
 It’s now owned by Warner Leisure Hotels, who have transformed it into a very luxurious place to spend time either relaxing or taking advantage of the excellent facilities.

 The building has been extensively renovated, and great care has been taken to make sure that its period details have been carefully restored.
 And a modern remodelling of the stables has created a luxurious spa.

 The British Grand Prix takes place every July at Silverstone, and this year I was invited to attend by National Holidays.
 Ollie and Lyle were offered the chance to come along, and Lyle snapped it up.